LucHermitte/local_vimrc/README.md

 ```

 In order to use `myproject` settings (naming styles, header guards naming
-policy, ...), the `vimrc_local` file need to be sourced before any template
+policy, ...), the `vimrc_local` file needs to be sourced before any
-file is expanded.
+template-file is expanded.
 This plugin provides the `:SourceLocalVimrc` command for this purpose.
 It's up
-to Template Expander Plugin to exploit this feature -- as this moment, only my
+to the Template Expander Plugin to exploit this feature -- as this moment, only my
 [fork](http://code.google.com/p/lh-vim/wiki/muTemplate) of mu-template does.

 ### Automatic increment of `vimrc_local` script version number